 meteoblue offers weather simulation data from own proprietary models, from third party weather models and from (third party) reanalysis datasets.
 Therefore this section has three subcategories:

-- meteoblue models (history & forecast)
+- meteoblue models with their specifications (history & forecast)

-- Third party models (history & forecast)
+- Third party models with their specifications (history & forecast)

-- Reanalysis datasets (history only)
+- Reanalysis datasets with their specifications (history only)

 Characteristics of weather simulation data